GregTheGreek/Heliaia/README.md

     - 0x0 address?
 - Known contracts (todo)
     - For known contracts describe the interaction in english
+- Allow the user to choose which rules to apply (todo)
+  - Store a config file somewhere?
 - ?

 ## Inspiration